 Five-year contracts on Oklahoma City-based Chesapeake’s debt dropped 67.8 basis points to 389.2 basis points, the lowest since December 2011, Bloomberg prices show.
 Chesapeake lost as much as 43 percent of its market value in 2012 as scrutiny of McClendon’s financial transactions destroyed investor confidence in management and cratering gas prices drained the company of cash.

-Bonds of Goldman Sachs Group Inc. (GS) were the most active dollar-denominated corporate securities yesterday, accounting for 3.6 percent of the volume of dealer trades of $1 million or more, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.
+Bonds of Goldman Sachs Group Inc. (GS:US) were the most active dollar-denominated corporate securities yesterday, accounting for 3.6 percent of the volume of dealer trades of $1 million or more, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.

 First Data, the credit-card processor acquired by KKR in September 2007 that’s lost money every quarter since the buyout, sold 11.25 percent, eight-year notes that yield 987 basis points more than Treasuries of similar maturity, Bloomberg data show.